garrandall/popular-music-data/tracks/daddy-could-swear-i-declare-gladys-knight-and-the-pips.md

 I still remember seein' him in the backyard
-Just a-pickin' and a-paintin' away (Woo, woo, woo, woo) Ooh, my brothers and sisters
+Just a-pickin' and a-paintin' away (Woo, woo, woo, woo) Oh, my brothers and sisters
 Still talk about how
 Daddy lost his temper that day (Woo, woo, woo, woo) You see, he built a picket fence